rangle/ngCourse2/handout/features/working_with_tsc.md

 a.js	a.ts	b.js	b.ts
 ```

-Excellent there are now two JavaScript modules ready for consumption
+Excellent - there are now two JavaScript modules ready for consumption.

 Telling the `tsc` command what to compile becomes tedious, and labour intensive
 even on small projects.
 Fortunately TypeScript has a means of simplifying this.